 First, we now have a sound legislative framework for this sector; all parameters are clear and transparent.
 Secondly, the regulation on incentives for renewable energy sources or feed-in tariff has made a realistic picture of our energy potential and facilitates investments in several aspects of green energy.
 We have now ongoing wind-related projects, in Kovačica and Dolovo, with the participation of Energotehnika-Južna Bačka, besides many projects relating to biogas, biomass, and so on.

-Because of all this, we are certain that we are able to honour this commitment in the specified time, before end of 2020.
+Because of all this, we are certain that we are able to honour this commitment at the specified time, before the end of 2020.

 In the present situation of economic and social development, the promotion of environmental protection is one of the greatest challenges